GridTools/gt4py/CONTRIBUTING.md

    Now you can make your changes locally.
 Make sure you follow the project code style documented in [CODING_GUIDELINES.md](CODING_GUIDELINES.md).

-5. When you're done making changes, use `pre-commit` to check that your code complies with the project code style and other quality assurance (QA) practices.
-Additionally, run `tox` to make sure that unit and regression tests pass for all supported Python versions:
+5. When you're done making changes, check that your code complies with the project code style and other quality assurance (QA) practices using `pre-commit`.
+Additionally, make sure that unit and regression tests pass for all supported Python versions by running `tox`:

    ```bash
    $ pre-commit run